-To understand its origin, one has to know that various manufacturers had appealed for a certain form of protection regarding their trademarks and designs, due to the fact that many decorators up until then simply applied their own marks next to those of the original manufacturer.
-The manufacturers argued that such a mark placement could be misunderstood as a sign of affiliation and thus had to be stopped as only licensed distributors and/or retailers were granted such a privilege.
-As side effect, the manufacturers also hoped to counter the increasing number of decoration studios which were slowly but surely negatively influencing sales of factory-decorated items.
+The manufacturers argued that such branding could be misconstrued as a sign of affiliation and therefore had to be stopped, as only licensed distributors and/or retailers were granted such a privilege.
+As a side effect, the manufacturers also hoped to counter the growing number of decoration studios that were slowly but surely having a negative impact on sales of factory-decorated items.

-As consequence of the appeal, a law was passed which forced commercial decorators to obscure or completely hide the marks applied by the original item manufacturers.
-At first studios simply painted a simple gold shape (mostly flowers, but also other elements) over the original mark, resulting in what was dubbed a cover-up mark.
-Later on, pre-fabricated transfers or decals were used to cover up the original markings.
+As a result of the appeal, a law was passed that forced commercial decorators to obscure or completely hide the marks applied by the original item manufacturers.
+Initially, studios simply painted a simple gold shape (usually flowers, but also other elements) over the original mark, resulting in simple cover-ups.
+Later, prefabricated transfers or decals were used to cover the original markings.

-Various examples show that both types of cover-up were not always (intentionally or not) applied correctly.
-Incorrect size or far too transparent transfers often show enough of the original mark which is then easily classified and dated, a bonus for people today as it makes research on and classification of items much easier.
+Various examples show that both types of masking were not always applied correctly (intentionally or not).
+Incorrectly sized or too transparent transfers often show enough of the original markings to be easily classified and dated - a bonus for people today, as it makes researching and classifying items much easier.

-But all that is only half the story: one should always hold in mind that cover-ups (especially the transfer version) were not only used by decorators.
-As the market developed and changed, various resellers, retailers and importers (authorised or not) applied them just as often as some manufacturers.
-Just to name an example, Rosenthal used multi-color transfers on some items that were upgraded in their own art department (e.g. the Royal Ivory series) or on items that were created for secondary outlets (e.g. Stonegate China).
+But this is only half the story: it should always be remembered that masking (especially the transfer version) was not only used by decorators.
+As the market evolved and changed, various resellers, retailers and importers (authorised or not) used them as often as some manufacturers.
+To give just one example, Rosenthal used multicolour transfers on some items that were finished in their own art department (e.g. the Royal Ivory series) or on items created for secondary outlets (e.g. Stonegate China).

-Many cover-up mark types were used by undocumented studios or decorators, meaning that one normally can not find out who actually (re)decorated an item.
-There is a non-destructive and thus pretty helpful trick that at least allows curious minds to find out who created the original item, even if that does not say anything about decoration age, origin of the decorator or company affiliation.
-Again, this only helps to find out the origin and rough date frame of the original, untreated item!
+Many coverup marks were used by undocumented studios or decorators, so it is usually impossible to find out who actually (re)decorated an item.
+There is a non-destructive and therefore very helpful trick that will at least allow the curious to find out who created the original item, even if it does not tell you the age of the decoration, the origin of the decorator or the affiliation of the company.
+Again, this only helps to determine the origin and approximate date range of the original item.

 Original Cover-Up

-Unidentified and highly reflective gold foil cover-up on a plate, normal view.
+A gold foil coverup on a plate, normal view.

 Backlighted Cover-Up